longwind48/airline-delay-prediction/scripts/dataviz.md

     keep_md: yes
   pdf_document: default
 ---
+# Prediction of US Domestic Flight Delays

+By: Traci Lim, William Skinner, Luo Yi

 ## Introduction

 This markdown document shows a summary of the 20-page report for the final year project of MA429 Algorithmic Techniques for Data Mining.

 ![](dataviz_files/figure-html/carriers.png)